roq-trading/roq-ansible-monitor/README.md

 ### NGINX

-NGINX is useful as a front-end for the services without requiring underlying ports (used by the services) to be exposed to the host.
+NGINX is useful as a front-end for the services without requiring ports to be published to the host.

 NGINX also solves the problem of bridging between Roq gateways running on the host and Prometheus.

 > We don't want the containers to run unconfined (have access to the host) and the
 > only way to bridge metrics from the gateways (running natively on the host) into
-> the containers is to use unix sockets.
+> containers is to use unix sockets.
 Prometheus can't scrape from unix sockets.
-> NGINX can provide that bridge.
+> Our NGINX configuration provides that bridge.

 ### Prometheus